maciosz/HERON/README.md

  This is preliminary test version of beta version, still under development.
  Because of this, some features might not be fully tested or even implemented.
- In case of any issues, questions or bugs please let me know: a.macioszek at mimuw.edu.pl.
+ In case of any issues, questions, suggestions or bugs please let me know: a.macioszek at mimuw.edu.pl.

-## Requirements:
+## Requirements

  - python3 (tested on python3.6)
  - python packages:
    - numpy
    - scipy
+   - sklearn
    - pysam

-The packages can be installed using pip.
+These packages can be installed using pip.

+The peakcaller uses also python package `hmmlearn`, but it's modified in comparison to the original one, so there is no point in installing it;
+ our version is included in the repositorium, in `hmmlearn` directory.
+ If you already have `hmmlearn` package, that's ok;
+ the peakcaller will use our version anyway.
+ The license under which `hmmlearn` is distributed and the authors that contributed to it are available in the `hmmlearn` directory;
+ we are using the version from 09.2019.
+ You can check out the original package [here](https://github.com/hmmlearn/hmmlearn).

-## Installation:
+## Installation

 No need to install.
  Just download the whole repository.